What Does it Mean to Act Recklessly?

 Reckless behavior can both lead to civil liability and criminal charges.
 However, it’s not always easy to identify what constitutes recklessness.
 If you’re facing criminal charges or a civil lawsuit, or have been injured as a result of someone else’s reckless behavior, proving recklessness will be vital to your case.

-At Randall & Stump, PLLC, our Charlotte personal injury attorneys and criminal defense lawyers have experience with proving recklessness in a variety of cases.
+At Randall & Stump, Criminal Defense Attorneys, our Charlotte personal injury attorneys and criminal defense lawyers have experience with proving recklessness in a variety of cases.
 Whether you’re being accused of acting recklessly or the victim of someone else’s reckless behavior, we can help you build a strong case.
 Call us at (980) 237-4579 or reach out online to schedule a free consultation to discuss how we can help you.

 The definition of recklessness is nuanced when it comes to the law.
 There is no single, agreed-upon definition, but when it comes to the law, recklessness occurs when someone deliberately undertakes a course of action with conscious disregard for the risk those actions pose to others.

 It may be easier to understand recklessness in the legal context by comparing it to other standards of liability.
 An intentional tort is when someone intends to cause harm to another person.
 In addition to being a crime, assault is an intentional tort – the attacker intended to harm their victim.

 Negligence, on the other hand, is when someone unintentionally causes harm to another person.
 For example, someone may cause a car accident by accidentally running a red light because they didn’t see the light change.
 They didn’t intend to harm anyone, but their failure to pay attention to the traffic light makes them responsible for the injuries they caused.

 It may also be helpful to break recklessness down into its elements:

 - You intended to perform the act that led to the injury